The Early Word: Bondi talks crime decline, and Edey takes a hit to the head

 Checking out: The city’s longtime library head, Keenon McCloy, is retiring in January.

-No pain, no game: Memphis Tigers quarterback Brendon Lewis has been pushing through pain for the sake of memories
+No pain, no game: Memphis Tigers quarterback Brendon Lewis has been pushing through pain for the sake of memories.

 Topics

-Thank you for reading the local news.
-Thank you for investing in our community.
+Thank you for keeping up with what’s happening in Memphis.
+Thank you for investing in our community’s trusted local news source.

 Bianca Phillips